Many growing businesses move to QuickBooks Enterprise assuming it can support increasing operational complexity. And at a certain stage, it does.

 As operations grow more complex, this limitation often leads to manual adjustments and external reporting workarounds.

-Over time, this can create:
+Over time, this can lead to:

 QuickBooks Enterprise was not designed as a true multi-entity accounting platform.